Which place is cheaper, Rome or Bratislava?

 When visiting Rome, people usually allow for lots of time.
 It offers something for everyone.
 With so much to do, a weekend is probably not enough time to see everything.

-You'll find museums and nightlife around the laid-back destination of Bratislava.
+You'll find museums and nightlife around the relaxed destination of Bratislava.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

 Rome, a popular city, is full of activities for travelers.
 This is a popular place to visit for five days.
 In five days, you should have a good grasp of this city.
 Your budget might influence how long you stay.

-The historical city of Bratislava offers nightlife and food.
+The cultural city of Bratislava offers nightlife and food.
 Make sure you visit the old town while you're here.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Rome is a popular place that is full of things to see and experience.
 If you have one week, this city makes for a great vacation.
 One week should give you a good understanding of everything this city has to offer.
 It has many unique tourist attractions and fascinating things to do.